Zach Wahls

-Zacharia Wahls (born July 15, 1991) is an Iowa state senator for the 43rd District, and American LGBTQ+ activist and author.
+Zacharia Wahls (born July 15, 1991) is an American politician and Democratic member of the Iowa Senate.
+First elected in 2019, he represents the 43rd district.
+Wahls was elected Minority Leader of the Iowa Senate from 2020 through 2023, though resigned over leadership staff disputes.

+Wahls is the son of two lesbians, which significantly contributed to his LGBTQ+ activism involvement as an adult.

 Early years

 Zach Wahls is the son of two lesbian women and was conceived using artificial insemination.
 He was born on July 15, 1991, to his biological mother Terry Wahls, an internal medicine physician.
 He has a younger sister who shares the same sperm donor and parents.
 Terry met Jackie Reger in 1995 and the two held a commitment ceremony in 1996.
 Zach spent his childhood in Marshfield, Wisconsin, and moved when he was nine years old to Iowa City, Iowa.
 He was raised as a Unitarian Universalist and identifies himself as a member of that church.

 He has said that having lesbian parents caused occasional problems during his school years when he found it difficult to explain to his peers or found that some of them were forbidden to socialize with him.
 He was sometimes teased and sometimes bullied because of his parents' relationship.
 In 2004, as an eighth grader (aged 12/13) and while watching the Republican National Convention on television, he first realized that there was political opposition to the sort of family in which he was raised.
 In high school, he wrote a series of columns for the school newspaper about being raised by a lesbian couple.
 He played quarterback on the football team and participated in speech and debate.
 He graduated from Iowa City West High School in 2009.
 He entered the University of Iowa that fall, withdrawing shortly thereafter to promote his book, written with the assistance of Bruce Littlefield.

 While still a high school senior, following the Iowa Supreme Court decision in Varnum v.
-Brien that invalidated the state's ban on same-sex marriage, he wrote an op-ed piece in The Des Moines Register in which he advocated a complete separation of marriage from civil unions, calling for legislation "to completely remove government from the marriage process altogether, leaving a religious ceremony to religious institutions, and mak[ing] civil unions, accessible by any two people, including those of the same sex, the norm for legal benefits."
+Brien that invalidated the state's ban on same-sex marriage, he wrote an op-ed piece in The Des Moines Register in which he advocated a complete separation of marriage from civil unions, calling for legislation "to completely remove government from the marriage process altogether, leaving a religious ceremony to religious institutions, and mak[ing] civil unions, accessible by any two people, including those of the same sex, the norm for legal benefits".

 His mothers married in 2009 following the legalization of same-sex marriage in Iowa.

 Before withdrawing from the University of Iowa, while a college freshman, Wahls started a small peer tutoring company, Iowa City Learns, that offers tutoring services to junior and high school students.
 At the University of Iowa he was a member of The National Society of Collegiate Scholars (NSCS).
 He also wrote a weekly column for The Daily Iowan, a daily student newspaper, and studied for a time in India.

 He was, in his own words, "not much of an activist" before he went viral in 2011.